 However, when we work on a simple website, we might only use a few of the functions.
 Thus, it would be more efficient if we were able to run only that necessary function and not everything other unused function as well.
-As of version 1.8, jQuery allows us to do this.
 We are able to exclude some jQuery modules that are not necessary in your project.
 So, let’s see how we can do it.

 Recommended Reading: Creating a Volume Controller with jQuery UI Slider